 Some among us follow US politics closely.
-Some consider ourselves avid readers of American history.
+Some of us are avid readers of American history.
 But unlike those British pundits who hold a Masters in the subject (hello Owen Jones), we don’t claim the expertise to comment on American events, or believe we have original or helpful opinions to share on them.
 For this reason, one of the few rules we’ve stuck to since launching this site in 2015 is that we don’t do America.

 But that’s not a maxim many British commentators live by (regardless of their postgraduate qualifications) and Lion & Unicorn does do British commentators.
 Hence this post, which is not a response to this week’s events in Washington, but a response to the response – British responses specifically.